evgeniums/cpp-validator/README.md

 _The README and reference documentation are under construction yet._

 Currently only doxygen-style comments in sources are available.
 Tests in test folder can be used as a kind of examples.
-In sample-build you can find scripts and some description for tests building.
+Scripts for tests budiling are in sample-build folder.

 ## Some examples of basic usage